 Frequent Kitchen Hood Cleaning

 To reduce facility fire risks, clean the hood filter frequently – weekly, monthly, or bi-monthly.
 Add this cleaning to your fire safety maintenance checklist to ensure it’s done regularly.
 Cleaning this equipment is one of the most impactful restaurant safety tips.

 If you’re high-volume, make it part of the daily checklist and cleaning routine.
 This stops the build-up of grease and debris on the filter and helps keep it from accumulating in the flue.
 This simple task can decrease the likelihood of hood fires and keep your kitchen running safely.
 Regular kitchen hood cleaning is an important part of a fire prevention plan and fire safety in restaurants.

 #4 – Kitchen Employee Training on Proper Use of Equipment

-It is easy to put your fire safety plan and training on the back burner when you’re running a busy bar, restaurant, and/or commercial kitchen.
+It is easy to put your restaurant’s fire safety plan and training on the back burner when you’re running a busy bar, eatery, and/or commercial kitchen.
 But, with nearly 21 bar and restaurant fires reported daily in the U.S., of which 61% are caused by cooking equipment (NFPA), it is crucial to take kitchen equipment and fire safety training seriously.

 Use these restaurant-specific tips when addressing training in your kitchen fire safety plan:

 Only with proper restaurant employee training and adherence to NFPA and OSHA fire-safety standards can you minimize risks and provide the best fire safety in restaurants.
 Prioritize customer and staff safety with routine training and a restaurant employee training checklist